Cliff Attenborough

 From Bricklayer to Artist

-It was a short lived career, as life took an unexpected turn of events, with Cliff last seen regularly in 1939 prior to World War 2.
+It was a short lived career, as life (in the form of a world war) took an unexpected turn of events, with Cliff last seen regularly in 1939.
+By 1939 we find him living in Southwark, London, with his wife Lilian, occupation stated as wrestler and Physical Training Instructor.
 We did find an appearance wrestling Chick Knight at Manor Place Baths, London in December, 1943.

 During the Second World War Cliff took up work as a caretaker at Morley College in Westminster, doubling up at times as a model for art students.
 The story reported is that one day he was critical of a student’s work.
 When challenged to do better it was discovered he was a natural artist and could!